flink-extended/ai-flow/docs/content/concepts/workflow_schedules.md

 # Workflow Schedules

-A Workflow Schedule is the periodic execution plan of the Workflow.
+A Workflow Schedule is the periodic execution plan of the [Workflow](./workflows.md).

 ## Creating Schedules

-Users can add a Workflow Schedule to a Workflow by the following command.
+Users can add a Workflow Schedule to a Workflow by the following command:
 ```bash
 aiflow workflow-schedule add workflow_name expression
 ```